dlozanoh/auth_service/README.md

-# 🔐 Authentication Service with JWT, MySQL, and Redis
+# 🔐 Authentication Service with JWT, PostgreSQL, and Redis

 A secure, containerized authentication microservice built with **FastAPI**, using **JWT** for stateless authentication, **PostgreSQL** for persistent user storage, and **Redis** for token blacklisting (logout).